TeskaLabs/Frame-Transporter/doc/oop.md

 };
 ```

-Attributes are direct members of the class.
+Attributes are members of the class.

 The name shall be a _noun_.